Germanus IV of Constantinople

 In 1826–1830, he was bishop of Vidin, then bishop of Drama until 1835, when he was appointed bishop of Derkoi.
-He was elected to the patriarchal throne for the first time in 1842, and held the post until 1845, when he was succeeded by Meletius III.
+He was elected to the patriarchal throne for the first time in 1842 and held the post until 1845 when he was succeeded by Meletius III of Constantinople.
 Restored to the throne in 1852, he occupied it until his death the next year.

 During his patriarchy, he especially took care of the poor.
 He founded many churches, schools, libraries and orphanages.
 His name was particularly associated with the education of the Orthodox clergy, as he was the founder of the Theological School of Halki in the monastery of the Holy Trinity.
-The school operated regularly until 1971, when it was closed by law, and brought forth many theologists, priests, bishops and patriarchs of note.
+The school operated regularly until 1971 when it was closed by law and brought forth many theologists, priests, bishops and patriarchs of note.